 Made on a family farm in Herefordshire, Chase vodka is taking the world by storm.
 This British spirit is great served neat, but we suggest adding a couple of measures to liven up your mulled wine a bit!

 Named the world’s best rum, this double Gold medal-winner is part of the Caribbean collection produced by Cognac Ferrand.
 It goes through a special double maturation – ageing in bourbon casks in Barbados, then in Cognac barrels in France – which is bound to add extra luxury to your mulled wine.

 If you fancy a glug of brandy in your mulled wine, you can’t go far wrong with this warming Cognac.
 The Frapin family have been honing their craft at Château Fontpinot in Segonzac for nearly 800 years and this one is their classic house style.

 Over to you

 Now you’ve got all the knowledge you need to create a great batch of mulled wine, we’d love to know how you get on.
 Why not get in touch on social media to show us your warming punches.
-You can send your photos on Facebook, Twitter or Instagram.
-Cheers!
+You can tag us in your photos on Facebook, Twitter or Instagram.